 In Early Years, learning is developed through use of the children's interests, building upon patterns of their play (schemas).
 We promote engagement and learning experiences through lots of sensory play.
 Staff use observations to identify the next steps in a child's learning for which staff plan future experiences for the child.

 We believe in building strong links with parent carers and share learning experiences through Tapestry.
 Parent carer's are also encouraged to comment and add observations of their child from home too to share at school.

-We base our curriculum upon the Early Years Foundation Stage, which incorporates three core areas of learning:
+We base our curriculum upon the Early Years Foundation Stage (Birth to Five Matters), which incorporates three core areas of learning:

 •Communication and Language – Communication development is a key part of our curriculum, with staff work closely with the speech and language team to develop effective communication strategies for the individual pupil, whether that be intensive interaction, objects of reference, symbols or signing.
 In the class, all pupils experience a total communication approach, with use of simple key word language, signing, photos, symbols and objects of reference.
 We also develop our attention and listening through a range of fun and exciting small group listening games which the children love to engage in.

-•Personal, Social and Emotional Development – supporting children in developing their confidence to access a wide range of learning opportunities, make positive relationships with staff and their peers, as well as learning to manage their feelings and make the right choices in their behaviour.
+•Personal, Social and Emotional Development – supporting children in developing their confidence to access a wide range of learning opportunities, make positive relationships with staff and their peers, as well as learning to manage their feelings, being able to self-regulate and make the right choices in their behaviour.
 Children will have the opportunity to gain confidence in exploring new environments and build relationships with peers during Forest School sessions.

 •Physical Development – supporting children’s fine and gross motor skills, incorporating cooking and PE lessons, as well as developing self-care and self-help skills, such as getting dressed and recognising toileting needs.